The official blog of the Lung Institute.

 If you live with a chronic lung disease, you know how difficult breathing can be, so trying to live your life the way you want to live it can be challenging and feel nearly impossible.
 Lung disease can affect anyone regardless of gender, age or ethnicity.
 While some people may have a higher predisposition for lung disease, the fact that lung disease can affect anyone remains the same.

-Like the patients below, you can start to promote the healing of your lungs, regain your quality of life and live your life the way you want to live it through stem cell therapy.
+Like the patients below, you can start to promote the healing of your lungs, regain your quality of life and live your life the way you want to live it through cellular therapy.
 Like you, here are some patients living with lung disease:

 Patient, Marvin S., didn’t let having chronic obstructive pulmonary disease stand in the way of his hopes for the future.
 Even though his doctors tried different medications, Marvin never felt better.
 After treatment at the Lung Institute, Marvin noticed continual improvement to his health.
 Now, he’s able to spend more time with his family, play with his baby and enjoy the great outdoors.